PHILIPS HIGH SCHOOL

 The number of KATs per subject varies at Key Stage 3, as different subjects have different amounts of curriculum time allocated per week.
 The core subjects set between 3 and 6 KATs per year, other subjects complete either 3 or 4 KATs per year.

 In the written subjects, KATs will almost always be examinations.
 We are working to create KATs that promote long-term learning, helping students to know, understand and be able to do more in each subject, and retain this overtime.
-To do this, subjects are moving away from the ‘end of unit’ test and instead now set assessments that test everything that has been covered over the year.
+KATs are designed to not only test the latest knowledge and skills, but anything which has been taught previously.
 This requires students to continually review and go back to work covered across the whole year.

 Assessments are therefore more challenging, but help to make ‘learning stick’.
 Rather than testing chunks of learning they have covered recently and will then not revisit, resulting in this learning being lost.